-This Report provides an account of the review process and the findings of the Panel for the Bachelor of Business in Banking and Finance (BB-BF) based on the Self-Evaluation Report (SER) and appendices submitted by the Royal University for Women (RUW), the supplementary documentation made available during the site visit, as well as interviews and observations made during the review site visit.
+This Report provides an account of the review process and the findings of the Panel for the Bachelor of Business in International Business (BB-IB) based on the Self-Evaluation Report (SER) and appendices submitted by the Royal University for Women (RUW), the supplementary documentation made available during the site visit, as well as interviews and observations made during the review site visit.

-RUW was notified by the DHR/QQA on 24 October 2013 that it would be subject to a Programmes-within-College review of its Faculty of Business and Financial Sciences with the site visit taking place on 11-13 May 2014.
-In preparation for the review, RUW conducted its college self-evaluation of all its programmes and submitted the SERs with appendices on the agreed date on 10 March 2014.
+RUW was notified by the DHR/QQA on 24 October 2013 that it would be subject to a Programmes-within-College review of its Faculty of Business and Financial Sciences with the site visit taking place in May 2014.
+In preparation for the review, RUW conducted its self-evaluation of all programmes offered by the Faculty and submitted the SERs with appendices on the agreed date on 10 March 2014.

-The DHR constituted a panel consisting of experts in the academic field of Business, Banking and Finance and in higher education who have experience of external programme quality reviews.
+The DHR constituted a panel consisting of experts in the academic field of Business, International Business Studies, and in higher education who have experience of external programme quality reviews.
 The Panel comprised four external reviewers.